snowfrogdev/katas/projects/salad-bar/README.md

 ## Background

 This kata puts you in the role of an Angular developer having to work with someone else's code.
 The current code base does not always follow best practices.
 You'll be presented with new requirements to implement.
-You'll find that implementing each new requirement with the current structure requires changes to many components and files.
+You'll find that implementing each new requirement, without changing the current structure, requires changes to many components and files.

 The idea is for you to refactor the code as you implement the new requirements.
 The objective is that with successive improvements, each new requirement should be easier to implement.
 If you do a really good job of refactoring, the last change request should only require you to modify one or two lines of code.